threefoldfoundation/info_fund/docs/description/threefold_impact.md

 ## 4.4.
 Impact Tracker
 Successfully matched donors/beneficiaries and investors/projects above can be presented in a platform that shows the progress of farming and of projects, benchmarks met, etc. This can be integrated with Social suite and IXO (see below)
 # 5. TFI MEASUREMENT
-Note: this section speaks mostly Empower/ CSR measurement.
-Not sure if we should add measurement for the Invest part or clarify title?
+## 5.1.
+Investment Returns Measurement
+xxxx
+## 5.2.
+Social Impact Measurement:

-## 5.1 Qualitative Assessment
+## Qualitative Assessment
 Donors and beneficiaries, investors and partners, participate in feedback and reporting on their activities.
-## 5.2 Independent third party assessment:
+## Independent third party assessment:
 IXO: Results of social impact investment will be assessed via IXO, the world’s first blockchain protocol for impact measurement- a decentralised impact exchange to verify impact claims, i.e. ’proof of impact’.

 Socialsuite: an SaaS platform with a digital marketplace of validated impact measurement metrics that helps not-for-profits and community service organisations measure and report on the outcomes and impacts of their services.